Reflections from PMAC 2020: The Promise of Astana is Within Our Grasp

 Our session also brought together country leaders from four PHCPI Trailblazer countries (Senegal, Ghana, Malaysia, and Kenya) to share their experiences in pursuing health system improvements through innovations in PHC measurement.
 All four countries have developed and publicly released Vital Signs Profiles (VSPs), snapshots of their primary health care systems that demonstrate where those systems are strong and where challenges exist.

-Senegal: Dr. Youssoupha Ndiaye, Director for Planning, Research and Statistics at the Ministry of Health and Social Action, presented on the country’s progress in measuring and responding to gaps in PHC performance – with a specific focus on quality and patient-centered care.
+- Senegal: Dr. Youssoupha Ndiaye, Director for Planning, Research and Statistics at the Ministry of Health and Social Action, presented on the country’s progress in measuring and responding to gaps in PHC performance – with a specific focus on quality and patient-centered care.
 Dr. Ndiaye also shared that measurement of PHC performance using the VSP-informed new goals in the global strategic plan for health in Senegal.

-Malaysia: Dr. Nazrila Hairizan Nasir, Deputy Director, Primary Health Care, Ministry of Health, also shared that developing Malaysia’s VSP allowed her country to analyze their PHC system and brought to light many weaknesses in Malaysia’s health system.
-Dr. Nazrila spoke about her country’s experience with the , a rubric-based mixed-method assessment tool that will enable Malaysia to systematically measure central PHC capacities such as governance, inputs, and population health management.
+- Malaysia: Dr. Nazrila Hairizan Nasir, Deputy Director, Primary Health Care, Ministry of Health, also shared that developing Malaysia’s VSP allowed her country to analyze their PHC system and brought to light many weaknesses in Malaysia’s health system.
+Dr. Nazrila spoke about her country’s experience with the PHC Progression Model, a rubric-based mixed-method assessment tool that will enable Malaysia to systematically measure central PHC capacities such as governance, inputs, and population health management.